AmirHamzah00/AMLS_assignment23_24/README.md

 ### **AMLS Assignment 23/24**
 <font size = "3">
-This Assignement is divided into two task: Task A and Task B
+This Assignment is divided into two task: Task A and Task B
 </font>